-I am 25 years old and have this unsightly vein on my face.
+I have this unsightly vein on my face.
 I went to a vein clinic and they told me basically that a vein and artery had fused together.
 I tried to get advice from other vein specialists but they don't deal with facial veins.
 It happens when I bend my head down or when its hot.
 Plastic surgeons said they could ligate it.
 I have high blood pressure and currently taking medication for it.
 Please, I don't need to "cover" it with fat etc, I really NEED it removed.
 It ruins my self confidence

 Treatment of a large vein around the eyes

 Venous malformations can occur on the face, particularly around the eyes.
 Several quick clinic tests can help elucidate the problem.
 I would begin with a consultation in which the physician can actually examine and feel the mass.
 Treatment varies depending on the actual connections this vein has with the surrounding structures.